cdesouza02/Lab-Notebook/GW_Protocols/Coral ITS2_library_prep.md

 	- turn lights off in room, put gel on the glass and lift the cover (45 degrees) so that there is no reflection from the gel, take photo parallel to gel
 	- editing: crop to be centered, brightness -100
 13. in some cases may run for longer to get more separation in bands
+14. you may reuse gels up to 3 times, if so break the gel up into a glass container that can be covered and store at 2-8 °C

 #### III.
 PCR Pooling
 1. using gel images - compare relative brightness of each band for sample replication across all 3 replicates